seanmcilroy29/sean/TS/RMSS.md

 # CMAF AV1 track format

-[CMAF] defines structural constraints on ISOBMFF files additional to [ISOBMFF] for the purpose of,for example, adaptive streaming or for protected files.
+[CMAF] defines structural constraints on ISOBMFF files additional to [ISOBMFF] for the purpose of, for example, adaptive streaming or for protected files.
 Conformance to these structural constraints issignaled by the presence of the brand cmfc in the FileTypeBox.

 If a CMAF Video Track uses the brand av01, it is called a CMAF AV1 Track and the following con-straints, defining the CMAF Media Profile for AV1, apply: